Mount Cook Day Trip - Photo 1

 Mount Cook Day Trip

-Mount Cook is New Zealand's highest mountain and a notable landmark.
-Experience breathtaking scenery on this day trip from Queenstown.
+Mount Cook is New Zealand's highest mountain and one of the country's most photographed landmarks.
+Explore stunning scenery on this day trip from Queenstown.
 Mount Cook Day Trip.

 • 12 hours

-Mount Cook is New Zealand's highest mountain and a notable landmark.
-Experience breathtaking scenery on this day trip from Queenstown.
+Mount Cook is New Zealand's highest mountain and one of the country's most photographed landmarks.
+Explore stunning scenery on this day trip from Queenstown.

 Mount Cook Day Trip

-We'll pick you up from your hotel in Queenstown at the specified time for our day trip to Mount Cook.
-Along the way, we will make multiple stops to admire the South Island's wild landscapes, including a stop at a shop for snacks and refreshments.
+We'll pick you up from your hotel in Queenstown at the indicated time and set off on our day trip to Mount Cook.
+Along the way, we'll make several stops to admire the wild landscapes of South Island, including a stop at a shop for snacks and refreshments.

-Venture into New Zealand's Southern Alps, characterized by mountains, glaciers, and lakes.
-A highlight will be Lake Pukaki, known for its striking deep blue waters.
-Afterward, we will continue until we reach Mount Cook.
+We'll journey into the wilderness of New Zealand's Southern Alps, known for its mountains, glaciers, and lakes.
+A notable stop is Lake Pukaki, famous for its deep blue waters.
+We will continue until we reach Mount Cook.

 Day Trip & Helicopter and Plane Ride

-Enhance your Mount Cook trip by adding a small plane and helicopter ride with a snow landing when booking.
-This option includes the same itinerary as mentioned, plus a scenic flight and a helicopter landing on the Tasman Glacier.
+To enhance your visit to Mount Cook, you can add a small plane and helicopter ride with a snow landing when booking.
+This includes the same itinerary, plus a scenic flight in a light aircraft and a helicopter landing on the Tasman Glacier.

 Included